Civlac/SRWLED-Wiki/Home.md

 ## Compiling from a fresh install of the Arduino IDE
 Download the source code tree.

-Warning: This is beta software and is worked on daily.
-There is a chance that there are bugs.

 1. Start the Arduino IDE and add ESP8266/ESP32 board support by going to "File | Preferences" ("Arduino | Preferences" for macOS (⌘,))
 1. In "Additional Boards Manager URLs:" add https://arduino.esp8266.com/stable/package_esp8266com_index.json for ESP8266 and https://dl.espressif.com/dl/package_esp32_index.json for ESP32.
 You can add both by separating them with a comma.
 1. Press "OK" to install support for the ESP8266/ESP32 platform